conda/infrastructure/HOW_WE_USE_GITHUB.md

 Generally speaking, labels with the same category are considered mutually exclusive but in some cases labels sharing the same category can occur concurrently as they indicate qualifiers as opposed to types.
 For example, we may have the following types, https://github.com/conda/infrastructure/labels/type%3A%3Abug, https://github.com/conda/infrastructure/labels/type%3A%3Afeature, and https://github.com/conda/infrastructure/labels/type%3A%3Adocumentation, where for any one issue there would be _at most_ **one** of these to be defined (_i.e._ an issue shouldn’t be a bug _and_ a feature request at the same time).
 Alternatively, with issues involving specific operating systems (_i.e._, https://github.com/conda/infrastructure/labels/os%3A%3Alinux, https://github.com/conda/infrastructure/labels/os%3A%3Amacos, and https://github.com/conda/infrastructure/labels/os%3A%3Awindows), an issue could be labeled with one or more depending on the system(s) the issue is occurring on.

-Please note that there are also automation policies in place.
-For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport, that issue will be marked https://github.com/conda/infrastructure/labels/stale after 21 days of inactivity and auto-closed after seven more days without activity (30 inactive days total).
-This particular automation policy is carried out through the [stale workflow][stale].
+Please note that there are also automation policies in place that are affected by labelling.
+For example, if an issue is labeled as https://github.com/conda/infrastructure/labels/pending%3A%3Asupport, that issue will be marked https://github.com/conda/infrastructure/labels/stale after 21 days of inactivity and auto-closed after seven more days without activity (30 inactive days total), which is earlier than issues without this label.
+See [What automation procedures are currently in place?](#what-automation-procedures-are-currently-in-place) for more details.

 #### What labels are required for each issue?